Q-RAG: Long Context Multi-step Retrieval via Value-based Embedder Training: Experiments

 While reasoning tasks are crucial for evaluating advanced retrieval systems, a substantial portion of real-world applications reduces to Needle-in-a-Haystack (NIAH) problems, making it equally important that models deliver consistently strong performance on these tasks.
 RULER is a dataset that includes many long-context tasks.
 Most of these tasks follow the NIAH formulation.
 The NIAH setup evaluates the ability to retrieve a specific “needle” from a long distracting “haystack”.

-For RULER benchmark we use Titans~\citet{titans2024}, Atlas~\citet{atlas2025}, Mamba2 ~\citet{mamba2_waleffe2024}, and LongRope2~\citet{longrope2_shang2025} as baselines.
-Titans, Atlas are recurrent transformers.
+For the RULER benchmark, we use Beam Retriever~\citep{beam_retriever_zhang2024}, Titans~\citep{titans2024}, Atlas~\citep{atlas2025}, Mamba2 ~\citep{mamba2_waleffe2024}, and LongRoPE2~\citep{longrope2_shang2025} as baselines.
+Titans and Atlas are recurrent transformers.
 Mamba2 is a state space model (SSM) that combines transformer components with SSM.
-LongRope2 is a method for extending the effective context window of LLMs.
-All methods were fine-tuned either directly on RULER (Titans, Atlas, Mamba2) or on related synthetic NIAH-style datasets (LongRope2).
+LongRoPE2 is a method for extending the effective context window of LLMs.
+All methods were fine-tuned either directly on RULER (Titans, Atlas, Mamba2, Beam Retriever) or on related synthetic NIAH-style datasets (LongRoPE2).
 Q-RAG was also fine-tuned on the NIAH subtasks.
-For the Multi-hop QA RULER subtask, Q-RAG was fine-tuned on HotpotQA and evaluated on the Multi-hop QA subtask out-of-distribution.
+For the Multi-hop QA RULER subtask, Q-RAG and Beam Retriever were fine-tuned on HotPotQA and evaluated on the Multi-hop QA subtask out-of-distribution.

 The results are shown in Table~\ref{tab:ruler}.
 Q-RAG achieves near-perfect performance on all NIAH subtasks.
-Q-RAG embedder was trained on 4K-length documents and generalizes to context lengths up to 1M tokens without loss of accuracy.
+The Q-RAG embedder was trained on 4K-length documents and generalizes to context lengths up to 1M tokens without loss of accuracy.
 On the Multi-hop QA subtask, Q-RAG shows significantly better results than all our baselines at all context lengths we consider.
-Some degradation with increasing context length starts only from 128K.
+Some degradation with increasing context length begins only at 1M tokens.